grislyeye/vellum-monster/README.md

-# &lt;dnd-stat-block&gt;
+# &lt;vellum-stat-block&gt;

-Web component for displaying 5th Edition *Dunegons & Dragons* monster stat blocks.
+Web component for displaying monster stat blocks for the fifth edition of the world's most popular table-top roleplaying game.
 Based on [Val Markovic's Statblock5e](https://valloric.github.io/statblock5e/) but with the following, additional features:

   * Cross-browser support using Polymer and the Web Components polyfill
   * Simpler (just one import vs 5)